FidelCapo/Slic3r-Manual/src/expert-mode/skirt.md

-`Brim width` is used to add more perimeters to the first layer, as a base flange, in order to provide more surface area for the print to stick to the bed with in order to reduce warping (see §).
+`Brim width` is used to add more perimeters to the first layer, as a base flange, in order to provide more surface area for the print to stick to the bed with in order to reduce warping.
 The brim is then cut away once the print is finished and removed from the bed.

 ![An example of brim.](images/brim.jpg)